-The Pacific Salmon Treaty78 has been in effect since 1985 and provides clear policy direction for the responsible management of salmon fisheries and related fishery enhancement activities along Transboundaries Rivers of Alaska and Canada108.
+The Pacific Salmon Treaty has been in effect since 1985 and provides clear policy direction for the responsible management of salmon fisheries and related fishery enhancement activities along transboundary rivers of Alaska and Canada157.
+Alaska's Finfish Genetics Policy prohibits the introduction of non-indigenous species into transboundary aquatic ecosystems.